Both face and cluster flies overwinter

 Face flies and cluster flies may hibernate in the walls

 of homes or other buildings during the fall and winter months.
 When the

 temperatures lower, the adult Face flies are attracted to the warmth of

 Particularly attractive to these flies are the south and east sides of structures because of the late summer sun.

 During spring or on a warm day, these flies become active

-and come inside your homes.
+and come into your homes.